Residents make waves over Dundonald Park splash pad | CBC News

 That means some of the trees are over 100 years old.
 Beavan said as long as the construction of the splash pad won't interfere with them, or sight lines for the garden, he thinks it's a great idea.

-"What we've learned in five years is that the best way to make this an elegant park is to have people coming to it because they want to use it," Beavan said.
+"What we've learned in five years is that the best way to make this an elegant park is to have people coming to it because they want to use it."

 With files from Natalia Goodwin